fernando-mc/serverless-finch/README.md

 Use this parameter if you do not want to delete the contents of your bucket before deployment.
 Files uploaded during deployment will still replace any corresponding files already in your bucket.

-**Note:** *If this option is specified, your bucket will also not be deleted before deployment (by default the bucket is removed before deployment).*

 ---

 **--no-config-change**